 While your transcript and your LSAT score are the most important pieces of your law school application, there are other things you will be required to submit as well.
 Most ABA-accredited law schools will ask you to submit a personal statement along with your application – this is the best opportunity you will have to show the admissions committee who you are and why you are a great candidate.
 You will also need to submit at least one letter of recommendation (some schools require more).
 Finally, you may be asked to complete other essays such as diversity statements and other essays about your background.
 All of these things offer you a chance to set yourself apart from other candidates.

 What Else Can Boost Your Law School Application?

-Attending a community college rather than a traditional 4-year college or university is not guaranteed to have a negative impact on your chances for getting into law school.
+Attending a community college rather than a traditional 4-year college or university is not guaranteed to have a negative impact on your chances of getting into law school.
 While some schools do prefer students who have a more traditional academic background, most schools simply want to know that you have a degree from an accredited school and that you score well on the LSAT.
 It is all about setting yourself apart from the crowd and showing the admissions committee that you have what it takes to succeed in law school and to succeed as a lawyer.
 This being the case, there are a few extra things you can do to boost your law school application:

 - Improve Your LSAT Score - As it has already been mentioned, your LSAT score is one of the top two things law schools look at.
 While you shouldn’t plan to take the LSAT half a dozen times, you can take practice tests to get an idea of how you will perform.
 If you don’t do well on the practice exam, consider enrolling in a prep course.